The daily standup meeting is a fundamental ceremony in Scrum. Even if you do not follow Scrum, it has a huge impact due to the transparency it brings.

 Post-its!
 Post-its!
 Why?
 The team will identify new subtasks they forgot.
 New requirements will arrive at the team’s board.
 There will be blockers and you will want to track their status.

 Do not bring phones to your dailies.
 If you do stand up in your team’s room, do not forget to switch off your desk phones.

 In the first few dailies, it will be very helpful to indicate to the team how long they do speak.
 This way team will build up the habit and feeling of 15 minutes.

 We used to suggest using a tablet or Agile ToolboX to indicate remaining time to the team.

-If you do not use physical Kanban board, display electronic kanban board from your Scrum online management tool.
+If you do not use a physical Kanban board, display an electronic kanban board from your Scrum online management tool.